Night Vision Home | Legend | History | Meet the Puppets | Pupppets and Politics

 bouncy castle, children's confidence course, dunking stool, donkey rides plus many more."

-The procedure was you had to put your name on a piece of paper (along with your passport number, if you were not Cypriot), and then walk over to the UN checkpoint, then walk the few dozen meters to the entrance of the old Ledra Palace Hotel, which is the UN's headquarters in Cyprus.
+The procedure was you had to put your name on a piece of paper (along with your passport number, if you were not Cypriot), and then walk over to the UN checkpoint, then walk several dozen meters to the entrance of the old Ledra Palace Hotel, which is the UN's headquarters in Cyprus.

 We were traveling inside a black suitcase on rollers, so it was a bit difficult to see; Higgins was rolling the suitcase with another small suitcase on top and the stage hanging over his shoulder.
 The stage is a square frame-like thing made of aluminum tubes.
 Higgins was convinced that every security person on each side would insist on looking inside the bags -- but not one ever did.
-Kinda spooky, if you think about the possibilities of nutsos at a big event like this, but what the
+Kinda spooky, if you think about the possibilities of crazies at a big event like this, but what the

 hey . . .

-Peeking out of the suitcase, we could see where the humans were walking: they passed through all the normally off-limits security checkpoints . . . past the friendly North Cyprus border police, and past the helpful and friendly blue bereted UN soldier in camouflage fatigues.
+Peeking out of the suitcase, we could see where the humans were walking: they passed through all the normally off-limits security checkpoints . . . past the friendly border police, and past the helpful and friendly blue bereted UN soldier in camouflage fatigues.

 Everyone was pretty quiet as they walked down a street lined with bushes and trees, passing rusting barbed wire coiled in the vegetation alongside the road.
 We passed 2 small buildings that were in a state of decay, with weeds growing around and bullet holes marking the walls . . . .